-Soundgarden singer Chris Cornell killed himself by hanging Wednesday night in a hotel room in Detroit, Michigan, the local medical examiner determined.
-He was 52.
+Soundgarden singer Chris Cornell killed himself by hanging last month in a Detroit, Michigan, hotel room, a new autopsy report has confirmed.

 "His wife Vicky and family were shocked to learn of his sudden and unexpected passing," Bumbery said, adding that the family "would like to thank his fans for their continuous love and loyalty and ask that their privacy be respected at this time."